PipedreamHQ/pipedream/docs/docs/limits/README.md

 across all workflows and event sources. **You are _not_ limited on compute time on paid plans like the [Professional tier](/pricing/#professional-tier)**.

-You can view your current usage in your [Billing & Usage Settings](https://pipedream.com/settings/billing).
+You can view your current usage in your [Billing and Usage Settings](https://pipedream.com/settings/billing).

 Your compute time quota is reset, daily, at 00:00 (midnight) UTC.